-Instead, a distinct proportion of this growth in sales is being largely influenced by the popular ‘flexitarian’ movement, a term meaning ‘flexible vegeterian’, in which those seeking to reduce their meat consumption do so by substituting some, but not all, of the meat and dairy in their weekly diet for plant-based alternatives.
+Instead, a distinct proportion of this growth in sales is being largely influenced by the popular ‘flexitarian’ movement, a term meaning ‘flexible vegetarian’, in which those seeking to reduce their meat consumption do so by substituting some, but not all, of the meat and dairy in their weekly diet for plant-based alternatives.
 Recent research had shown that as many as 22 million UK citizens now identify as being a ‘flexitarian’, viewed not as a fad diet, but instead a permanent lifestyle choice, notably most popular among highly influential millennials.
 Driving factors behind adopting a plant-based diet include concerns regarding animal welfare, personal health, environmental interests, budget restraints or simply disliking the taste of meat and/or fish.

-Alongside this movement, the number of people converting to veganism, still the leading consumers of meat-alternative products, has increased by an estimated 360% over the last 10 years, meaning the demand for ethical, affordable and appetising meat alternatives is greater than ever.
-In response to these changing eating patterns and subsequent increasing consumer demand across Europe for alternative sources of protein on our shelves, companies are investing heavily in further promoting and driving development of new and exciting meat-free products in the vegetarian category.
+Alongside this movement, the number of people converting to veganism, still the leading consumers of meat alternative products, has increased by an estimated 360% over the last 10 years, meaning the demand for ethical, affordable and appetising meat alternatives is greater than ever.
+In response to these changing eating patterns and subsequent increasing consumer demand across Europe for alternative sources of protein on our shelves, companies are investing heavily in further promoting and driving development of new and enticing meat-free products in the vegetarian category.

 What is a meat alternative?

-A plant-based diet is focused around foods derived from plant sources, including fruit, vegetables, grains, pulses, seeds, legumes and nuts but can still also contain small amounts of lean meats and reduced-fat dairy products.
-Meat alternatives, also known as meat analogues or substitutes, can be defined as vegetarian products which imitate the taste and texture properties of popular meat products, and are often a substantial component of the diet.
+A plant-based diet is focused around foods derived from plant sources, including fruit, vegetables, grains, pulses, seeds, legumes and nuts, but can still also contain small amounts of lean meats and reduced-fat dairy products.
+Meat alternatives, also known as meat analogues or substitutes, can be defined as vegetarian products which imitate the taste and texture properties of popular meat products, and are often a substantial component of the vegetarian/vegan diet.